 The principle behind CBF is relatively straightforward.
 Opposing barrels or drums are positioned circumferentially on a turret.
 (Most systems have either two or four barrels mounted on the turret; some manufacturers favor a vertical and others a horizontal orientation for the turret.)
 As the turret rotates at high speed, the barrels are counter-rotated, creating very high G-forces or pressures, as well as considerable media sliding action within the drums.
 Pressures as high as 50 Gs have been claimed for some equipment.
 The more standard equipment types range in size from 1 ft3 (30 L) to 10 ft3, although much larger equipment has been built for some applications.

 Media used in these types of processes tend to be a great deal smaller than the common sizes chosen for the barrel and vibratory processes.
 The smaller media, in such a high-pressure environment, are capable of performing much more work than would be the case in lower energy equipment.
 They also enhance access to all areas of the part and contribute to the ability of the equipment to develop very fine finishes.
 In addition to the ability to produce meaningful surface finish effects rapidly, and to produce fine finishes, CBF has the ability to impart compressive stress into critical parts that require extended metal fatigue resistance.
 Small and more delicate parts can also be processed with confidence, as the unique sliding action of the process seems to hold parts in position relative to each other, and there is generally little difficulty experienced with part impingement.
-Dry process media can be used in certain types of equipment and is used for light deburring, polishing, and producing very refined isotropic super-finishes.
+Dry process media can be used in certain types of equipment and is useful for light deburring, polishing, and producing very refined isotropic super-finishes.